santigraviano/c/README.md

 # Linked List with C

-Here is an implementation of a *linked list* (Data Structure) and a few sorting algoritimhs
+Here is an implementation of a __linked list__ (Data Structure) and a few sorting algorithms

-Some of this sorting algoritmhs are:
+Some of this sorting algorithms are:
 * Bubble sort
 * Selection sort
 * Insertion sort